Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 3. Verifier↔Implementor duel,

-What happens if the Verifier found a new counterexample.
+What happens if the Verifier has found a new counterexample.
 The pipeline should not be limited to a red status.
-It must require schema_delta, rule update, and repeated green pass.
-As a result the project learns not from declarations, but from verifiable trails: new incidents expand the verification matrix, strengthen CI blocking, and reduce the space of implicit interpretations.
+It must require schema_delta, an update of the rule, and a repeated green pass.
+As a result, the project learns not from declarations, but from verifiable traces: new incidents expand the verification matrix, strengthen the CI block, and reduce the space of implicit interpretations.

 Examples and Application